SS Badger: Lake Michigan Carferry Service

 On August 9, 2008, Badger suffered a stern bearing failure, causing the company to cancel the ferry's sailings for nearly a week.
 It was the first time the ship had ever experienced a stern bearing failure.
-On August 10, the ferry sailed under its own power to the Bay Shipbuilding yard in Sturgeon Bay, Wisconsin, for repairs.
+On August 10, the ferry sailed under her own power to the Bay Shipbuilding yard in Sturgeon Bay, Wisconsin, for repairs.
 As the yard had no opening at the time for the work to be done in the dry dock, a team of divers was flown in from California to assist in the repairs.
 Regular sailings resumed August 15, 2008.
 It was the first time since 1993 (when it struck a rock at Ludington) that Badger was laid up for unscheduled repairs and the first time since 2005 that the company cancelled a sailing because of mechanical failure.

-Badger's large deck space allows it to transport tractor trailers and larger commercial loads.
-In 2012, it carried more than 1,000 commercial loads.
+Badger's large deck space allows her to transport tractor trailers and larger commercial loads.
+In 2012, she carried more than 1,000 commercial loads.
 The ship carries wind turbine components from Wisconsin, some 150 ft long and 150000 lb.
 Badger's fall season was extended two weeks into early November to carry additional wind turbine loads.
 In 2015, the ferry was officially designated as part of US 10, thus linking the two disconnected segments of the highway.

-In December 2020, the Badger was sold to Interlake Steamship Company.
-The deal also includes the barge Pere Marquette 41 and the SS Spartan.
+In December 2020, Badger was sold to Interlake Steamship Company.
+The deal also includes the barge Pere Marquette 41 and SS Spartan.
 It was a part of a larger sale of assets.
 Interlake is based in Middleburg Heights, Ohio.

+On July 21, 2023, a ramp counterweight in the ferry's Ludington terminal failed.
+While Badger herself was unharmed, the extensive damage and lack of an alternate loading ramp forced an early end to the ferry's 2023 season.

+Service resumed on May 17, 2024, after a new counterweight system was installed at the Ludington dock.